spiral/docs/docs/en/cookbook/domain-core.md

 }
 ```

-By default, `CoreInterface` implemented by `Spiral\Core\Core` class and only provides support for the method injection.
+By default, `CoreInterface` is implemented by `Spiral\Core\Core` class and only provides support for the method injection.

 ## Core Interceptors